sdaros/curly/README.md

-# curly
+# CURLY

-annotate all the things with metadata!
+Curly is a general recommendation on how to annotate things with metadata using plain-text enclosed in curly brackets.